 Please refer to the Chapter (\rightarrow P. 105 - 7.
-Cleaning and Maintenance) and the Chapter Decontamination Certificate (\rightarrow P. 161 - 12.
+Cleaning and Maintenance) and the Chapter Decontamination Certificate (\rightarrow P. 160 - 12.
 Decontamination Certificate) at the end of these Instructions for Use for notes on cleaning the HistoCore SPECTRA CV coverslipper.

-The instrument can be contaminated when using biohazardous specimens.
-Thorough disinfecting is required before re-commissioning or disposal (e.g. multiple cleaning steps, disinfection or sterilization).
+To reduce potential contamination, thorough disinfecting of the instrument is required before recommissioning or disposal (e.g. multiple cleaning steps, disinfection or sterilization).
 Dispose of the instrument in compliance with the applicable laboratory specifications.